sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

 Step-by-Step Tasks

-I. Create a project workspace on my computer and set that as working directory.
+I. Create a project workspace on on your computer and set that as working directory.

 Working Directory: